DKrawczyk/DKrawczyk/README.md

 Actually, I am working as a React Frontend Developer and also as Fullstack Developer.
 Every day I'm looking for new chellanged.
 If you have some interesting offers, feel free to contact me! :raising_hand_man:.</h4>

-I'm a diver :diving_mask:, husband :house: and the best developer :grin:!
+Im a diver :diving_mask:, husband :house: and the best developer :grin:!

 *<h4>If you are looking for...</h4>*